sloansparger/bear/README.md

   -n, --title=title        note title
-  -o, --open-note          display the new note in Bear's main or external window -p, --pin                pin the note to the top of the list -s, --show-window        force the opening of bear main window -t, --tag=tag            tag for note
+  -o, --open-note          display the new note in Bear's main or external window -p, --pin                pin the note to the top of the list -t, --tag=tag            tag for note
+  -w, --show-window        force the opening of bear main window
 ```

 _See code: [src/commands/create.ts](https://github.com/sloansparger/bear/blob/v0.0.0/src/commands/create.ts)_